J-Hoskin/CJ4-Extended/README.md

 - Current chart implementation is done through static images, meaning they will not show your aircraft's position on them.
 - MSFS2020 makes up the taxiways of airports, and as such, stock ATC directions are unlikely to correspond with your airport charts.
 - The following instructions have to be followed exactly for the feature to work.
+- The charting feature will not automatically load the chart for your set approach.
+You will have to navigate through the pages to it.

 ## Credits
 Thanks goes to: